willkim76/ProjectOrderPortal/README.md

    - The front end generates a PlaceOrderRequest for the backend, where an Order is generated within a Lambda function.
 The Order is stored within a dedicated Order table in DynamoDB, and a copy of the Order is returned to the customer.

-*This may include class diagram(s) showing what components you are planning to build.*

-*You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements.*

 This model represents a simple but complete solution for every use case we proposed.
 Each function is constrained to a specific task, and there are no overlapping functions.